josh-ashkinaze/plurals/docs/tutorial.rst

 Ensemble
 ~~~~~~~~

 Here, no responses are shared between Agents.
 They all process the task independently.
+Ensembles are useful for tasks
+where responses are not dependent on each other, and perhaps we just want a moderator to summarize a bunch of LLM responses.

 .. code-block:: python